Zaki-1052/PHIL_10_Notes/PHIL_10_LE_4.md

 ### Main Logical Operator

-- Every sentence of TFL has a main logical operator
+- Every complex sentence of TFL has a main logical operator
 - Suppose that each sentence is constructed using rules 1–7 of TFL.
 	- The **main logical operator** of a sentence is the connective that is introduced *last*.
 #### Examples